Background

 The allocation market provides the ability to trade physical water between parties for use, further trade, or carryover.
 Allocation trade can generally only occur between parties who are in trading zones that are hydrologically connected such that water can be delivered (or substituted by other water from a shared storage).

-The water allocation market is mainly used by irrigated agricultural producers (including rice, dairy, horticulture, cotton and others), and environmental water managers.
-Irrigators use the market to sell water excess to requirements, or buy additional water for use during dry periods or when temporarily expanding production.
+The water allocation market is mainly used by irrigated agricultural producers (including rice, dairy, horticulture, cotton, and others), and environmental water managers.
+Irrigators use the market to sell water excess to requirements or buy additional water for use during dry periods or when temporarily expanding production.
 Environmental water holders may similarly buy or sell when they have short-term surpluses or deficits.

 Similar to entitlement markets, state government regulators determine annual allocations based on entitlement characteristics (that determine priority and how much water is allocated to individuals), and market rules to manage issues such as connectivity between systems and transmission losses.
 State governments, either directly or via their water utilities, play a key role in facilitating allocation trade, including ensuring compliance with rules and regulations, and by approving and processing trades.
 Parties seeking to trade allocations may utilise intermediaries such as water exchanges and brokers.